Love Island (2005 TV series): Series 1 (2005)

 On 10 June 2005, although ratings were beginning to pick up, with the show close to overtaking Big Brother in popularity, a strong storm over the islands of Fiji disrupted the programme.
 A live eviction show had to be cancelled as six-foot waves made it impossible for crewmembers to cross over to where the celebrities were staying.
 Instead, ITV was forced to repeat the episode from the previous night with unseen footage.

 Shekoni was the first celebrity to be voted off the show by the public.
 "For the short period I was there I got on with everybody and didn't have any negative experiences.
 But when I watch it now I just think, oh God, I had a lucky escape that I didn't end up crying in front of the cameras, or getting rejected by any of the guys, or involved in any of the arguments.
 I know my family are just pleased that I got out and didn't do anything to ruin my integrity and morals and didn't do anything embarrassing in there.
 I knew almost instantly that I didn't fancy any of them, and I think that's why I got voted out.
 That's fair enough because it is supposed to be the love island and I obviously hadn't found love.
 I'm still looking, though, and I've been out searching ever since."

 Series 2 (2006)

 The second and final series first aired on 10 July, and ran for seven weeks, a little longer than the previous year's series.
 It was announced in late May 2006 that Fearne Cotton would be Kielty's new co-host with Series 1 winner Jayne Middlemiss presenting Aftersun with Matt Brown on ITV2.
 It also has a new sponsor, popular chocolate bar Bounty.

+The show follows a format closer to that of the revival series in 2015 with new features islanders coming in each week.
+The first vote off also trialled the concept of islanders making the final decision who went however due to lack of full participation producers reverted to a public vote to save to determine eviction outcomes.

 On 6 July the list of contestants was announced, with the news that the word "Celebrity" would be dropped from the show title, due to the inclusion of non-celebrities.
+Previous islanders Paul Danan and Calum Best joined as late arrivals.
+Both later made cameos in the first series of the revived show in 2015.

 10 July–28 August, seven weeks, 17 contestants and 3 house guests: